zxzixuanwang/telegraf/plugins/inputs/amqp_consumer/README.md

   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false

-  ## Content encoding for message payloads, can be set to
+  ## Content encoding for message payloads, can be set to "gzip" to or
-  ## "gzip", "identity" or "auto"
-  ## - Use "gzip" to decode gzip
-  ## - Use "identity" to apply no encoding
+  ## "identity" to apply no encoding.
-  ## - Use "auto" determine the encoding using the ContentEncoding header
   # content_encoding = "identity"

   ## Data format to consume.